bluerosegarden/flowerbed/content/Linguistics.md

   - learning
 ---

 I am fascinated by language and the ways they evolve and the forms they take.
-While I mainly want to study linguistics in order to better help me learn [[./Japanese|Japanese]], I would love to develop a conlang or two with it.
+While I mainly want to study linguistics in order to better help me learn [[Japanese|Japanese]], I would love to develop a conlang or two with it.

 ## Resources
 ### Sites